Retrieving sources

 }'

-The data contained in the sources array can be used to display a customer's saved payment methods on your website or app.
-To do this, parse the response and extract the values in the creditCard, owner, and address hash tables.
+You can use the data contained in the `sources` array to display a customer's saved payment methods on your website or app.
+To do this, parse the response and extract the values in the `creditCard`, `owner`, and `address` hash tables.
 You can then use these values to present the card's brand name, last four digits, expiration date, and the customer's billing information.